Efficient Reachable Sets on Lie Groups Using Lie Algebra Monotonicity and Tangent Intervals: DISCUSSION

 \subsection{Other reachability approaches}

-In general, since the Lie algebra dynamics~\eqref{eq:liealgsys} evolve on a vector state space, it may be possible to consider other set geometries in the tangent space beyond intervals, such as polytopes and zonotopes, allowing the use of other reachable set toolboxes with different capabilities.
-Rather than simply using an inclusion function for the BCH formula, these approaches may benefit from more accurate polytope bounding methods, and this is an interesting direction for future research.
+In general, since the Lie algebra dynamics~\eqref{eq:liealgsys} evolve on a vector space, it may be possible to consider other set geometries in the tangent space beyond intervals, such as polytopes and zonotopes, allowing the use of other reachable set frameworks with different capabilities.
+Rather than simply using an inclusion function for the BCH formula, these approaches may benefit from more accurate set propogation methods, and this is an interesting direction for future research.